-(For the candidates admitted from 2021 onwards) II B.Sc.
-BIOTECHNOLOGY - Semester III
+(For The Candidates Admitted From 2022 Onwards) II B.Sc. - SEMESTER - III

 Course Title MAJOR ELECTIVE - FORENSIC SCIENCES

+Total Hours 60

+Hours/Week 4

+Semester III

-Code U21BT3MET03
+Code U22BT3MET01

 Course Type Theory

-Semester III

-Hours/Week 4

 Credits 3

 Marks 100

 To make the learners to present the theory of forensic science, its development and progress over time.
 The students will also be familiarized with the sample collection, evaluation and forensic organizations.
 The course aims to elaborate the different techniques used in forensic investigations with the principals involved.